Murder of Asunta Basterra: Research

 In a first version of the events, Rosario Porto had declared that she left Asunta at around 7:00 pm at her home in Santiago de Compostela, and that when she returned a couple of hours later, the girl was no longer there.
+The security cameras show that Rosario had gone to the garage much earlier than she stated, an error she attributed to nervousness.
+The manner and location in which the body was abandoned led investigators to suspect the victim's family.

+At the start of the investigation, when the agents tried to reconstruct her route, Rosario commented that, before heading to Teo to pick up some swimsuits, she had stopped in a double row in front of her apartment door to pick up a bag.

+Upon finding the image from the gas station camera and discovering that in the mother's car, at 6:21:24 pm, in the passenger seat there was a short person wearing white clothes, undoubtedly Asunta, the police deduced that Rosario had lied.

-On Tuesday, 24 September, after the cremation of her daughter's body, Rosario was arrested and charged due to the inconsistencies, contradictions and changes of version in her statements.
+On Tuesday, 24 September, after the cremation of her daughter's body, Rosario was arrested and charged due to the inconsistencies and contradictions in her statements.

 The following day, Alfonso Basterra was also arrested and charged.
-After learning the results of the toxicology report, investigators suspected him of buying lorazepam for his ex-wife.
+After learning the results of the toxicology report, investigators suspected him because he had bought large quantities of lorazepam for his ex-wife.

 For three days, the parents were held in two nearby cells in the Civil Guard's cells, where all their conversations were recorded without their consent by order of the examining judge.
 Later, the Provincial Court of A Coruña annulled the validity of these recordings and prohibited their use in the trial.

 The mother modified her testimony when she learned of the existence of images from security cameras in which she was seen in the car with the minor on her way to Teo.
-According to the new version, Porto returned to Santiago de Compostela at around 5:50 pm, leaving Asunta near her father's house, and returned to her house in Montouto.
+According to the new version, when Porto went upstairs to get a bag, the girl told her she was bored and wanted to go with her, so they went together to the country house.
+After the mother deactivated the villa's alarm, Asunta changed her mind and said she wanted to return to Santiago to continue with her homework.
+Porto took her back around 6:50 p.m., leaving Asunta near her father's house without being able to specify the exact location, and returned to her house in Montouto.
+The return trip from Teo took much longer than the trip there.
+Porto stated that this was due to traffic, a stop at a gas station (though she didn't fill up, and no security cameras captured her there), and because she headed back to Decathlon but didn't go in because she realized it was getting late.
+The prosecution considered this explanation implausible and an attempt to justify the long return trip.